microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 ### Manual Test Cases

-Unfortunately, it is not possible to automatically test everything as the task runs on the Azure DevOps platform, which the unit tests cannot run on.
+Unfortunately, it is difficult to automatically test everything as the task runs on the Azure DevOps platform, which the unit tests cannot run on.
 Therefore, it is recommended that you perform the following manual test cases outlined in [here][manualtesting] whenever significant changes are made.

 ## Debugging